pierre-jean/pierre-jean.github.io/source/_posts/2014-05-13-3d-iso-introduction.markdown

 ### The editor

-I will use the great vector graphics editor [Inkscape][inkscape], that I have been found of for years.
+I will use the great vector graphics editor [Inkscape][inkscape], that I have been fond of for years.
 Inkscape is free, open-source, multi-platform (Windows, Mac, Linux) and uses the standard format SVG.
 Many browser can open directly SVG files.

-Vector graphics allows you to draw "shapes" instead of "pixels", so you can zoom infinitely without loosing precision.
+Vector graphics allows you to draw "shapes" instead of "pixels", so you can zoom infinitely without losing precision.
 Another well known vector graphic editor is Adobe Illustrator.

 My instructions will be for Inkscape, but the principles can be applied in any other vectorial or bitmap editor.

 ### Simple square

 Let's see how to draw a simple square in isometric projection.
-Open Inkscape and follow theses instructions:
+Open Inkscape and follow these instructions:

  - Select the **rectangle tool** on the left (**F4** on Linux)
- - Maintain the key **Ctrl** pressed and draw the square. *Ctrl* will maintains proportions to obtain a square.
+ - Maintain the key **Ctrl** pressed and draw the square. *Ctrl* will maintain proportions to obtain a square.

  {% img /images/iso/iso-screen-01.png %}